All-star: Television

-Sometimes, all-star crossovers may be organized between contestants of multiple reality formats; the MTV series The Challenge was originally a competition spin-off of its reality shows The Real World and Road Rules, but later seasons began to increasingly include alumni from other popular reality series such as The Amazing Race, Big Brother, and Survivor.
+Sometimes, all-star crossovers may be organized between contestants of multiple reality formats; the MTV series The Challenge was originally a competition spin-off of its reality shows The Real World and Road Rules, but later seasons began to increasingly include alumni from other popular reality series such as The Amazing Race, Big Brother, Love Island, Survivor as well as those who debuted directly on The Challenge.
+Simularly, the American version of The Traitors features a cast largely of former Realty TV Personalities.

 Music

 "All-stars" in music terms is referred to record labels or a music genre's top musical artists.
 An example of this includes the single "Pow 2011" by Lethal Bizzle in which all the featured artists are credited as "Grime All-Stars".
 Sometimes, labels organize such all-star sessions to release dedicated albums.
 Examples of this case are the collective This Mortal Coil under the 4AD label, or the Roadrunner United sessions by Roadrunner Records.
 The term is not equivalent to supergroup, which refers to a group made of already established musicians from other popular bands or with a successful solo career.